axanim/auto-annotated-portfolio/content/pages/index.md

       WE ARE DISABILITY ADVOCATES, AI ENTHUSIASTS, CONSULTANTS, AND A BUNCH OF OTHER IMPRESSIVE TITLES.
     subtitle: >-
-      This is our info—We are sharing it with ya’ll to impress you with all the hard work we’ve done fighting the system.
-Once you’re impressed, you can join us and we can show you how to use AI to self advocate and kick some serious goals.
+      This is our info—We are sharing it with everyone to impress you with all the hard work we’ve done fighting the system.
+Once you’re impressed, you can contact us and we can show you how to use AI to self advocate, tweak the legal stuff, and together kick some serious system butt.
     styles:
       self:
         height: auto